Reds vs. Brewers: Betting Trends, Records ATS, Home/Road Splits

 Reds Betting Records & Stats

-- The Reds have come away with 31 wins in the 63 contests they have been listed as the underdogs in this season.
+- The Reds have been victorious in 31, or 48.4%, of the 64 contests they have been chosen as underdogs in this season.

-- Cincinnati has a record of 25-29 in games where oddsmakers have it as underdogs of at least +105 on the moneyline.
+- Cincinnati has a record of 25-25, a 50% win rate, when it's set as an underdog of +110 or more by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!